-Debt increased by \$100,000 as of June 30, 2021, the Agency had \$6,800,000 in debt outstanding compared with \$6,700,000 the prior year.
+Debt outstanding decreased \$100,000 as of June 30, 2023, the Agency had \$6,700,000 in debt outstanding in the current and \$6,800,000 the prior year.
 There is no outstanding debt due within one year.

-Table 4Outstanding Debt at Fiscal Year End
+Table 4 Outstanding Debt at Fiscal Year End

 Totals

-2020 2021
+2022 2023

 Governmental

-Loans Payable \$6,700,000 \$6,800,000
+Loans Payable \$6,800,000 \$6,700,000

-Total \$6,700,000 \$6,800,000
+Total \$6,800,000 \$6,700,000

-Both repayments to and an additional loan from the City, resulted in an increase of \$100,000 of Outstanding Debt.
-In the prior period Loans Payable increased by \$1,500,000 resulting from a loan from the City to the Agency.
+Both repayments to and an additional loan from the City of equal amounts resulted in no net change of Outstanding Debt.
 The Agency entered into an Intergovernmental Agreement (IGA) in March 2018 with the City of Troutdale for the City to loan the Agency \$5,000,000 to purchase real property and to conduct environmental remediation, demolition and site preparation making the URA site shovel ready for redevelopment.
-The Agency and City entered into an additional IGA of substantially similar terms for the new \$1,500,000 loan.
+The Agency and City entered into an additional IGA of substantially similar terms for the additional \$1,500,000 loan from the City and funded by a loan from the Brownfields Redevelopment Fund through the Oregon Business Development Department to finance to completion of the environmental remediation a the URA site..
 The IGAs provide for the Agency to repay to the City from the subsequent real property resale for private redevelopment, there is no schedule of future payments.
-Refer to page 17 of the notes for more detailed information on the Agency's debt.
+Refer to page 18 of the notes for more detailed information on the Agency's debt.